 The term micro-invest refers to investing small amounts in ETF’s (Exchange-Traded Funds) or a mix of stocks, bonds and commodities.
-If you are new to investing or saving money, don’t have a lot to invest or just want to set aside a little extra for the future without using a traditional low interest savings account, you should consider a micro-investing app like Acorns or Stash.
+If you are new to investments or saving money, don’t have a lot to invest or just want to set aside a little extra for the future without using a traditional low interest savings account, you should consider a micro-investing app like Acorns or Stash.

-Acorns or Stash?
+Acorns Investments or Stash Investments?

 If you have a smart phone or internet connection, you have access to both Acorns and Stash.
 Both platforms allow you to invest as little as $5 to for a small monthly fee and both offer recurring investments.
 While both offer a very similar service that is great for new investors, there are subtle differences in how the platforms operate and charge fees.

 |Min.
 Investment / Bonus||$5 / Bonus $5 sign-up||$5 / Bonus $5 sign-up|

 |Service Fees||$1/mo. up to $1M|

 |Accessibility||Android, iOS, Web||Android, iOS, Web|

 |Invest Spare Change||Yes, Round-Ups||Yes with Stash Debit Card|

 The quickest way to get started is to do a one-time investment of as little as $5 and set it to recurring weekly or monthly.
 Just set and forget.
 With Stash, you choose which ETF’s to invest in based on your portfolio recommendations, giving you more control of your investment than with Acorns managed portfolios.
 I like having a bit more control over where my investments go, but have received gains and dividends from both platforms.